11 Quick Tips to Win at Speech Pathology Marketing

 What about a blog or a newsletter?

-However, if you are in a very specialized practice, for example court appointed pediatric speech therapist, having a blog which helps Google users find you through content marketing could pay off as it costs up front to develop the blog content but then it can pay off for a long time.
+However, if you are in a very specialized practice, for example court appointed pediatric SLP, having a blog which helps Google users find you through content marketing could pay off as it costs up front to develop the blog content but then it can pay off for a long time.

 How about a large banner over my street front office space?

 If you are a solopreneur, best is to start small with an office space that does not require an expensive lease, where you don’t need a receptionist to manage appointments and scheduling then consider upgrading as the volume of business grows.
+If you work part-time, is there a therapist you can share the office with?

 What about leave behind printables or print advertising?